 Definition of Chambray

 Weave: Plain weave or dobby designs on a plain-weave ground.
-A fine variety of gingham, commonly plain, but with the warp and weft of different colours.
+A fine variety of gingham, commonly plain, but with the warp and weft of different colors.

 Characteristics: Made with a dyed warp and a white or unbleached filling.
 Both carded and combed yarns used.
 Has a white selvedge.
-Some woven with alternating white and coloured warp.
+Some woven with alternating white and colored warp.
 "Faded" look.
-Has very soft colouring.
+Has very soft coloring.
 Some made with stripes, checks or embroidered.
-Smooth, strong, closely woven, soft and has a slight lustre.
+Smooth, strong, closely woven, soft and has a slight luster.
 Wears very well, easy to sew, and launders well.
 If not crease resistant, it wrinkles easily.
 Originated in Cobrai, France, where it was first made for sunbonnets.

 Uses: Children's wear, dresses, shirts and blouses, aprons, all kinds of sportswear.

-A fine variety of gingham, commonly plain, but with the warp and weft of different colours.
+A fine variety of gingham, commonly plain, but with the warp and weft of different colors.

 Derivation of Chambray: From Cambric